 Tokay Campbells (Rutherglen, VIC)

-Another Aussie classic, also at its best in Rutherglen, is made from Muscadelle grapes and now called ‘Topaque’, in deference to Hungary’s Tokaji wines.
-It has the same four-tier classification as the similar Muscat but is a touch lighter.
+Another Australian classic, also at its best in Rutherglen, is made from muscadelle grapes and now called ‘Topaque’, in deference to Hungary’s Tokaji wines.
+Topaque is a touch lighter than the similar Muscat and shares its four-tier classification.
 Campbell’s Isabella Rare is the pinnacle!